What Percent Of My Portfolio Should Be Dividend-Paying? (How Many Dividend Stocks Should I Have In My Portfolio?)

 A sign of a strong portfolio is to construct one that grows with you.
-Investors tend to incline heavily towards dividends paying stocks, attracted by the compelling numbers.
-But it is not wise to think of dividends as a risk free form of income.
+What percent of my portfolio should be dividend-paying?
+Investors tend to incline heavily towards dividends-paying stocks, attracted by the compelling numbers.
+But it is not wise to think of dividends as a risk-free form of income.
 Surely there are investors who claim that they can build dividend growth but the whole point of building a robust portfolio is to minimize risks especially those factors that investors have no control over.
 The importance of margin of safety cannot be underestimated.

 Thus, your portfolio should not only have dividend stocks.
-You should also include compounders and perhaps one other asset class outside stocks.
+You should also include compounders and perhaps other asset classes outside stocks.
 However, a specific percentage can only be determined by knowing your investment goals and risk tolerance.
+Thus it’s impossible to determine what percent of your portfolio should be dividend-paying stocks and how many of those you should have in your portfolio.
+We recommend looking for quality companies, not specifically dividend stocks.

 While a certain percent of your portfolio should be dedicated to dividend-paying stocks, the remaining should be allocated to other assets, which are more flexible and efficient than dividends.